 One of the most valued objectives at Heritage Academy is to help scholars learn to make responsible choices and thereby be prepared to govern themselves.
 Our dress code is based on principles of maintaining modesty, cleanliness, and professionalism in your dress.
-Think of dressing for school as if you were applying for a job.
 Heritage Academy is not the place to experiment with fads.
-Any hairstyle, clothing, make-up, or jewelry which is distracting by nature is not modest, and therefore violates the dress code.
-Due to the changing nature of dress and grooming which is particularly popular among youth, administrative decisions in matters not addressed in these guidelines are final.
+Hairstyles, clothing, make-up, or jewelry which is distracting by nature is not modest, and therefore violates the dress code.
+Due to the changing nature of dress and grooming which is particularly popular among youth, administrative decisions in matters not addressed in these quidelines are final.

 Our use of the word "uniform" in this handbook is somewhat modified.
 While we require uniform shirts to be purchased from approved vendors, other articles of clothing can be obtained at other places.
 Parents and guardians have the responsibility to make sure that their children comply with our dress code before bringing them to school.
-Scholars not in compliance with the dress code will be sent home.
+Scholars not in compliance with the dress code will be asked to change or sent home.